jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 }
 ```

-SBDG auto-configures a `GemfireTemplate` for the “ServerRegion” Region
+[spring-boot-gemfire-name] auto-configures a `GemfireTemplate` for the “ServerRegion” Region
 (see
 [RegionTemplateAutoConfiguration](configuration-auto.html#regiontemplateautoconfiguration),
 so a better way to interact with the client `PROXY` Region that